When the planning stage is complete, the architect will have a blueprint of the house, the CDF designer will have a skeleton table.

 When the data is put into the CDF (running the computer program), the CDF data set is complete and can be viewed as a list of numbers (e.g., using CDFlist), transferred to another location, manipulated, or visualized via plotting software (e.g., using CDAWeb).

-Usually one CDF data set is created for each ISTP/IACG instrument.
+Usually one CDF data set is created for each ISTP instrument.
 The files associated with each CDF data set are produced daily.